algolia/algoliasearch-client-javascript/README.md

-Algolia Search API Client for Javascript
+Algolia Search API Client for JavaScript
 ==================

 This Javascript client let you easily use the [Algolia Search API](http://www.algolia.com) in a browser, it is compatible with most browsers: